EddisonKing/message-stream/README.md

 # MessageStream

 ## Purpose
 A simple structured communication layer supporting security through RSA encryption and signing.
-The protocol also comes with a read made server and client and supports proxying Messages through multiple servers across networks.
+The protocol also comes with a ready made server and client and supports proxying Messages through multiple servers across networks.

 Both sides create a Message Stream which builds a secured connection under the hood by exchanging RSA public keys.
 All messages carry a nonce to protect against replay attacks.
 Messages are encrypted with the recipient's public key so only they can read it.
 Sent Messages are also signed by the sender and verified by the receiver.
 Messages are Typed and can easily be used in `switch` statements on the receiving end of the Message Stream.
-Messages also contain additional optional metadata for more flexibility.
-E.g. I want to add a creation timestamp to my message, but I don't want to add that as a property to the struct being sent as the Message payload.
+Messages also contain additional optional metadata for more flexibility. e.g. I want to add a creation timestamp to my message, but I don't want to add that as a property to the struct being sent as the Message payload.

 ## Usage